-Earnings per share in 2008 increased to \$1.02 compared to \$0.67 in 2007 on a diluted basis.
-The increase in earnings is primarily a result of our transformation initiatives to improve operational efficiencies as evidenced by the improvements in selling expenses and general and administrative expenses as a percentage of revenue and the increase in revenue.
-Earnings per share in 2008 and 2007 were also impacted by:
+Earnings per share in 2009 increased to \$1.40 compared to \$1.02 in 2008 on a diluted basis.
+The increase in earnings is largely the result of increased revenue, as discussed above, and transformation initiatives we have executed over the last several years to transform and align our business and operate more efficiently.
+Earnings per share in 2009 and 2008 were also impacted by:

-- foreign currency transaction losses in 2008 of approximately \$11.9 million (net of taxes of \$6.5 million), or \$.19 per share, as foreign currencies shifted dramatically during the year; - restructuring charges in 2007 totaling \$12.6 million (net of taxes of \$7.2 million), or \$0.20 per share, relating to our business transformation initiative to reduce overhead expenses and streamline operations; and - the repurchase of approximately 4.1 million shares of our Class A common stock in 2007.
+- foreign currency transaction losses in 2008 of approximately \$11.9 million (net of taxes of \$6.5 million), or \$.19 per share, as foreign currencies shifted dramatically during the year; and - restructuring charges in 2009 totaling \$6.8 million (net of taxes of \$3.9 million), or \$.11 per share, relating to further transformation initiatives to reduce overhead, primarily in Japan.